RafaelFuentealbaC/mutualinf/README.md

                                vars = "all_vars")
 ```

-The `mutual` function can calculate the index M in its simplest form,
+The `mutual` function can compute the index M in its simplest form,
 i.e., on a group dimension for a unit of analysis.
 For example, to
 compute socioeconomic segregation by schools: